zea17/zea.calculator/README.md

-This is a simple calculator program written in Python using the Toga GUI toolkit.
-It can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Getting Started
 To use this program, you will need to have Python and Toga installed on your computer.
 You can download Python from the official website: https://www.python.org/downloads/ and install Toga by running the following command: